|

 Run the NetModem Client installer to begin the Installation Wizard.
 It will take you though the following steps:

-The NetModem Client does not require a license key, and it is fully functional but limited to operating with the NetModem Server software.
+The NetModem Client never requires a license key, and it is fully functional but limited to operating with the NetModem Server software.
 The installation should only take a moment to finish.
-Once the installation completes, you will automatically be taken to the NetModem Client "Select Ports" window shown below if this is a first time installation.
+Once the installation completes, the "Select Ports" window shown below will automaticly open if this is a first time installation.
+For information on performing unattended installations with pre-configured virtual COM port(s), refer to the NetModem Support guide here: https://pcmicro.com/netmodem/support_install.html

-The NetModem Client can create from 1 to as many as 256 virtual COM ports, which are each redirected by NetModem Client to access shared COM ports on any NetModem Server PC on the network.
-The first Step is to select which virtual COM ports you wish to create.
+6. Configuring the NetModem Client Software The NetModem Client can create one or more virtual COM ports, which are each redirected to a pool of shared COM ports on a NetModem Server PC over the network.
+The first step is to select the virtual COM ports.

-servers if the primary server is either full or unreachable.
-The Security options are: The Encryption options are: The command buttons on the NetModem Client Configuration window are
+go to other servers if the primary server is either full or unreachable.
+The Authentication options are: The Encryption options are: The command buttons on the NetModem Client Configuration window are

 as follows: